 Once a developer within your company sets up Twitch Drops, campaigns can be created and managed by anyone within the company.

 Organization and Game Setup

 In order to use Twitch Drops, you must have a Twitch Developer Organization and have claimed your Game that your Drop rewards are associated with, which will be distributed during live campaigns when creators stream your game on Twitch.
-For more information, see the Organizations documentation to get started.
+For more information, see Organizations to get started.